Total TimePrep: 30 min. + chilling Bake: 65 min. + cooling

 - 1 tablespoon 2% milk

 - In a large bowl, combine flour and salt; cut in shortening until crumbly.
 Gradually add water, tossing with a fork until dough forms a ball.
-Divide dough in half so that one portion is slightly larger than the other; wrap each in plastic wrap.
+Divide dough in half so that 1 portion is slightly larger than the other; wrap each in plastic.
 Refrigerate 30 minutes or until easy to handle.

 - Preheat oven to 400°.
-On a lightly floured surface, roll out larger portion of dough to fit a 9-in. deep-dish pie plate.
+On a lightly floured surface, roll out larger portion of dough to fit a 9-in. deep-dish pie plate or cast-iron skillet.
 Transfer pastry to pie plate.

 - In a large bowl, toss apples with lemon juice and vanilla; add berries and rhubarb.
 Combine flour, allspice, cinnamon and 1-1/2 cups sugar; add to apple mixture and toss gently to coat.
 Spoon into crust; dot with butter.